TomSadeh/World-Health-Expenditure/readme.md

    ```
    pip install pandas numpy
    ```
-3. Place the required data files in the same directory as the script
+3. Place the required data files in the "data" directory if they are not in it

 ## Usage